decanus/decanus/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on peer-to-peer messaging protocols at [vac](https://vac.dev).
+- 🔭 I’m currently working on [Soapbox](https://soapbox.social).
-- 💬 Ask me about distributed & decentralized systems or anything about computer stuff.
+- 💬 Ask me about anything about computer stuff.
 - 📫 You can reach me on [my website](https://dean.eigenmann.me).